 Chips will be distributed race day morning at the boat ramp.
 Please wear it on your left ankle so it does not interfere with your chain rings.
 You are responsible for your chip’s use and return.
 A lost chip fee of $25 will be charged to anyone not returning their chip either at the Finish Line, to a race official or medical staff.
 If choose to stop racing for any reason please return your chip to the timing race staff at the Finish Line.
 Failure to return your chip will result in calls to your emergency contacts, police, rescue staff and may result in your disqualification and total embarrassment in front of all other racers and spectators.
 It is essential that we know where you are on the course at all times for your safety and our peace of mind.

 7:15am Mandatory Pre race meeting at swim start.
 All athletes are required to read, understand and adhere to the Open Water Swim Best Practices on the Information tab located on the above white tool bar.
 All athletes must wear the swim cap provided in your packet.
-They are color coded for your swim start wave by age and gender.
+They are color coded for your race swim start.
+It assumed you know your age and gender which will determine your wave.

 Clydesdales and Athenas start with their age and gender wave and swim cap color